danieldddao/p2p-networks/README.md

 If you want to run a server.
 You will also need to install Ruby.
 Server is written using Ruby on Rails https://www.ruby-lang.org/en/

+You might need to disable firewall since application might not able to receive TCP socket connection requests due to firewall blocking TCP socket connection requests.

 ### Running

 Directory jars contains jar files for running client applications